Trump and Europe want ‘same thing’ for Ukraine, Starmer says

 The Prime Minister said there were a “number of issues still to be resolved” but dismissed suggestions his optimism had been frayed ahead of chairing a call with allies in the coalition of the willing on Thursday.

-Asked during a visit to Norfolk whether there was a chance of progress being made into the weekend, or whether his hopes had been “worn down”, the Prime Minister said: “No, we do need to make progress.
+Asked during a visit to Norfolk whether there was a chance of progress being made into the weekend, or whether his hopes had been “worn down”, he said: “No, we do need to make progress.

 “And what President Trump wants, what Ukraine wants, what Europeans want is the same thing, which is a just and lasting peace in Ukraine after the nearly four-year aggression from Putin and Russia.”